Albrighton Hall, Shrewsbury

 Albrighton Hall near Shrewsbury, Shropshire, is a house which is Grade II* listed on the National Heritage List for England.
 It was built in 1630 for the Ireland family and remained in this family for the next five generations until 1804.
 It was then the home of several notable people until 1953.
 In the 1990s it was converted into a hotel.
+It is located at the village of Albrighton, in the parish of Bomere Heath and District.